 More of a weekend day trip, the reserve is home to New Zealand’s largest fur seal colony.
 The 3km walk from the public carpark is an easy walk for the family.

 - It’s the most visible high point in Wellington City, so the one hour walk to Mt Kaukau summit is steep in areas but is worth it.
 Accessed easily by the Khandallah suburb entrance, the track is a great end of day walk.

 No matter the track, be prepared for anything and pack appropriately.
-For more helpful guidance and free resources for planning a family outdoor adventure, head to Mountain Safety Council.
+For more helpful guidance and free resources for planning a family outdoor adventure, head to the NZ Mountain Safety Council.

 Head to getoutdoorsweek.co.nz, for more information, and don't' forget to share your Get Outdoors Week adventure to be in to win! #GOWeekNZ @getoutdoorsweek

 Refer to the new New Zealand Land Safety Code:

 - Choose the right trip for you: Learn about the route and make sure you have the skills for it.